ymcui/Chinese-BERT-wwm/README_EN.md

 ## News
+**2020/9/15 Our paper "Revisiting Pre-Trained Models for Chinese Natural Language Processing" is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.**

 2020/8/27 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).

 2020/3/23 The models in this repository now can be easily accessed through [PaddleHub](https://github.com/PaddlePaddle/PaddleHub), check [Quick Load](#Quick-Load)